 We'll split into small affinity groups for information sharing; groups will reshuffle at about 11 am.
 Bring photos and/or other mementos from your Watson year to share!
 Facilitated by Prof. Malcolm Campbell '84, former Watson fellow, Biology Professor and Martin Genomics Director.

 Have lunch on your own at one of Davidson's many establishments (list will be provided).
 Those interested can sign up in the morning for various lunch groups with fellow Reunion attendees.

-We will transition after lunch to the E. Craig Wall Academic Center (exact spaces TBA) before returning to the 900 Room for dinner.
+We will transition after lunch to the E. Craig Wall Academic Center before returning to the Smith 900 Room for dinner.

 Hear from faculty, staff and students about contemporary Davidson experiences abroad.
-Jeanne-Marie Ryan, executive director of the Center for Career Development will speak about Davidson's current efforts to assist students pursuing post-graduate fellowships.
-Chris Alexander, associate dean for international programs and McGee director of the Dean Rusk International Studies Program, will speak about student education and travel abroad.
-Prof. Alexander will then facilitate a discussion with students who have recently received the Davidson-Watson Alumni Scholarship to pursue summer international experiences.
+Jonathan Berkey, James B. Duke Professor of International Studies, professor of history and director of the Dean Rusk International Studies Program, will speak about student education and travel abroad.
+Jamie Stamey, associate director of the Center for Career Development will speak about Davidson's current efforts to assist students pursuing post-graduate fellowships.
+David Ethridge '88 will then facilitate a discussion with two students, Mohammed (Jake) El-Sarhan '19 and Martha Gerdes '19, who have recently received the Davidson-Watson Alumni Scholarship to pursue summer international experiences.

 3 p.m.: Keynote Presentations, E. Craig Wall Academic Center

 320 E. Craig Wall Academic Center